-These three vectors provide a much-improved description of X. There are fewer vectors, and the pattern of zeros and ones in the first three entries makes it easier to determine membership in X. And all we had to do was row-reduce the right matrix and toss out a zero row.
-Next to row operations themselves, this is probably the most powerful computational technique at your disposal as it quickly provides a much improved description of a span, any span. \triangle
+These three vectors provide a much-improved description of X. There are fewer vectors, and the pattern of zeros and ones in the first three entries makes it easier to determine membership in X. $\triangle$

+Notice that in Example IAS all we had to do was row-reduce the right matrix and toss out a zero row.
+Next to row operations themselves, Theorem BRS is probably the most powerful computational technique at your disposal as it quickly provides a much improved description of a span, any span (row space, column space, ...).